Digital Inclusion

 Resident Services provides access to technological resources at nine Digital Resource Centers (DRCs) located in various Chicago Housing Authority (CHA) developments and community centers (see details below).
 The DRCs range in size to accommodate 20 – 40 participant spots.

 Technical support and maintenance are provided by the CHA’s Information Technology Services Department.
-All centers are equipped with new computers, updated software, projectors, and are Wi-Fi accessible.
+All centers are equipped with computers, updated software, projectors, and are Wi-Fi accessible.

 Each DRC has open computer time, provides technical support, coordinated programming for residents and other activities that encourage all ages to utilize computers and technology.
+DRCs are open to CHA residents and all members of the community.

 DRCs are also available for use by CHA Departments and contractors, the Central Advisory Council/Local Advisory Council, and community organizations to conduct training and programming.
 Internal and external partners interested in reserving space should contact the DRC directly via email or phone and complete a reservation request form at least two weeks in advance of the scheduled event/activity.
-Review DRC Usage Guidelines prior to utilizing DRC equipment and services here.

 Digital Resource Centers Locations